parasaurolophus/rader.us/src/philosophy/computability.md

 substance.
 E.g. cut an actual macroscopic string in half, then each of the halves in half and so on.
 Long before you reach the level of molecules the fibers out of which the string was made would stop being at all string-like and so you would no longer be cutting strings in half as you continued to "subdivide a piece of string".
 At the sub-microscopic scale, the whole point of Quantum Physics is that physical matter is an agglomeration of discrete constituents, each of which can be observed to be in a specific, computable state when observed under the correct conditions.
 The "real number line" with its infinitely large number of points between any two points can only be understood as a mathematical object with no direct meta-mathematical correspondence to anything in the real world.
 Unless almost everything contemporary Physicists believe is wrong, the number of possible states of all the subatomic particles in the real world is not even infinite, much less uncountably so even as they use mathematics involving the continuum to reason about it.
 As already pointed out, the risk is in mistaking features of a mathematical model for features of the thing being modeled by some meta-mathematical theory.
 That there are these sorts of tensions between "pure" and "applied" mathematics became inevitable once mathematicians embraced validity over truth.
-What is remarkable, despite that tension, is how often what begins as an exploration of a pure mathematical abstraction, e.g. Computability Theory, yields results with powerful and even world-changing applications, e.g. Computer Science.
+What is remarkable, despite that tension, is how often what begins as an exploration of a pure mathematical abstraction, e.g.
+Computability Theory, yields results with powerful and even world-changing applications, e.g. Computer Science.
 Similar examples can be found in other scientific domains.
 Non-Euclidean Geometries have found practical (for some definition of "practical") use in various branches of Physics rather than remaining solely the province of abstract considerations of Euclid's axioms.

 Programmers use the term "lambda" to refer to an anonymous function because of Church's Lambda Calculus and, more importantly, the Lambda Calculus is the original model for all so-called "Turing complete" programming languages.
 Turing Machines were the original model for the [Von Neumann Architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) on which all current electronic programmable computing devices are based.
 Conversely, Cantor's non-computable real numbers can only ever remain the stuff of abstract considerations of the theoretical properties of an infinitely subdivisable number line.
-But the same embrace of infinite quantities Cantor pioneered has been useful in both abstract and applied math in quite concrete ways.
-Division by zero, which once was regarded as an anomalous discontinuity, now is understood to have a definite result: \\(\pm\infty\\):
+But the same embrace of infinite quantities Cantor championed has been useful in both abstract and applied math in quite concrete ways.
+Division by zero, which once was regarded as an anomalous discontinuity, now is understood to have a definite result: \\(\pm\infty\\).
+This is because the two sides of the following equivalence are mathematical inverses of one another:

 \\[
 \lim_{x \to \infty}{1 \over x} = 0 \iff \lim_{x \to 0}{1 \over x} = \infty